carol's cinnamon rolls

 Blue Ribbon Recipe

-There's no way else to say it, these homemade cinnamon rolls are scrumptiously delicious.
+There's no other way to say it, these homemade cinnamon rolls are scrumptiously delicious.
 The raisins and nuts, mixed with brown sugar, cinnamon, and butter is the perfect filling.
 We opted for pecans and loved the crunch.
 Not a fan of raisins or nuts?
-No worries, leave them out.
-These cinnamon rolls will be just as good.
+No worries, you can leave them out and they'll still be wonderful.
 The best part is how easy they are to make.
 The bread machine does all the hard work.
 Your family will love to wake up to these fresh from the oven.
 My, oh my, they're good.

 — The Test Kitchen @kitchencrew